AmitKumarDas/amitkumardas.github.io/_posts/2016-09-01-my-resume-cover-letter.md

 I have recently been trying to hack into the world of Devops and Automation, as one of my generalist roles in my current place of work (which is a storage startup).

-Below are my thoughts that try to convey my positioning with respect to the world of automata:
+Below are my thoughts that try to convey my positioning w.r.t the world of automata (i.e. create or exploit a tool):

 - [Introduction](https://github.com/CloudByteStorages/automation-core/blob/master/README.md),
 - [Conclusion](https://github.com/CloudByteStorages/automation-core/blob/master/touchstone/DesignThoughts/My%20Final%20Thoughts.md)